 2020-10-14

-BRAKEN - The Belgian city Braken on the Dutch border, has 1.2 million chickens among its inhabitants.
-They divide the village: inhabitants are tired of the smell, fine dust and heavy transport in their village.
-In order to objectify the discussion, the local government ordered an air quality study.
+BRAKEN - The Belgian town of Braken, on the Dutch border, is home to 1.2 million chickens.
+They divide the town: residents are tired of the smell, the fine dust and the heavy traffic in their village.
+To objectify the discussion, the local government ordered an air quality study.

-Nitrogen levels in the village are particularly high and almost everywhere they exceed the capacity of the municipality, according to scientists.
-Together with the odour nuisance, they conclude that building additional stables is very difficult.
-Their solution: better barn systems and a reduction of the herd.
+Nitrogen levels are particularly high in the village and almost everywhere they exceed the capacity of the municipality, according to the scientists.
+Combined with the odour nuisance, they conclude that it is very difficult to build additional stables.
+Their solution: better housing systems and a reduction in the number of animals.

-The excesses in Braken symbolise where landless industrial animal farming leads to.
-Ammonia emissions have an impact on nature and the health of citizens in the wider region.
-If something is moving, be it in terms of policy or science, it is clearly under pressure from citizens.
+The excesses in Braken are a symbol of where industrial farming without land leads.
+Ammonia emissions affects nature and the health of people in the wider region.
+If anything is moving, wether in politics or science, it is clearly under pressure from citizens.

-Apache traversed the hamlet of Braken and spoke to residents and farmers, civil servants, policy makers and scientists.
-The research report was cast in a multimedia longread, with five background pieces linked to it.
+Apache travelled around the hamlet of Braken, talking to residents and farmers, civil servants, politicians and scientists.
+The research report was cast into a multimedia longread, with five background pieces linked to it.

 Photo: © Berber Verpoest